2014 Camp Information Released

 Camp Carpe Diem (Latin for Seize the Day)

-This marks the third year for Camp Carpe Diem, which is held in partnership with Children’s Healthcare of Atlanta.
-This camp will serve children ages 7-15, who have good control with their seizure medications.
-Camp Carpe Diem will run from May 26 - May 31, 2013.
+This marks the 5th year for Camp Carpe Diem, which is held in partnership with Children’s Healthcare of Atlanta.
+This camp will serve children ages 7 - 15, who have good control with their seizure meds.
+Camp Carpe Diem will run from May 25 - 30, 2014.
+Leaders in Training are past campers who are 16 and 17 are eligible to apply.
 EFGA will subsidize a major portion of the camp fee for each participant.
-Registration is now closed for the 2013 session.
+Please visit the Camp Carpe Diem site

 Camp Big Heart